Hack-with-Github/Awesome-Hacking/README.md

+## Awesome-Hacking
-A collection of awesome lists for hackers, pentesters & security researchers
+A collection of awesome lists for hackers, pentesters & security researchers.
+Click on the titles below to access it.

 ###[awesome-appsec](https://github.com/paragonie/awesome-appsec)
 A curated list of resources for learning about application security